Alex Cox

 Alexander B. H. Cox (born 15 December 1954) is an English film director, screenwriter, actor, non-fiction author and broadcaster.
 Cox experienced success early in his career with Repo Man (1984) and Sid and Nancy (1986).
-Since the release and commercial failure of Walker (1987), his career has moved towards independent films, including Highway Patrolman (1991) and Three Businessmen (1998), and microbudget features such as Searchers 2.0 (2007) and Repo Chick (2009).
+Since the release and commercial failure of Walker (1987), his career has moved towards independent films, including Highway Patrolman (1991) and Three Businessmen (1998), and microbudget features such as Searchers 2.0 (2007), Repo Chick (2009), and Dead Souls (2025).

 Cox has taught screenwriting and film production at the University of Colorado, Boulder and has written numerous educational books on film and television.

 Early life

-Cox was born in Bebington, Merseyside, England in 1954.
-He attended Worcester College, Oxford, and later transferred to the University of Bristol, where he majored in film studies.
+Cox was born in Bebington, Merseyside, England in 1954 and attended Wirral Grammar School for Boys.
+He began a law degree at Worcester College, Oxford, but later transferred to the University of Bristol, where he majored in film studies.
 Cox secured a Fulbright Scholarship, allowing him to study at the University of California, Los Angeles, United States, where he graduated from the School of Theater, Film and Television with an MFA.